Community Visioning Committee

 Worthington City Council is pleased to announce the appointment of 13 Worthington residents to serve on the Community Visioning Committee and lead a comprehensive community-wide visioning process.
 The following individuals were selected and approved by City Council at its June 24, 2019 meeting.
 See the Council Resolution and Job Description.

 The Community Visioning Committee is tasked with steering the citizen-led visioning process, engaging and listening to community members, and developing a well-grounded articulation of the community’s aspirations for the future of Worthington.
-City Council is in the process of selecting an experienced professional consultant who will work with the citizen committee to develop the process and engage the community.
+City Council has selected Poggemeyer Design Group as the visioning consultant to work with the citizen committee to develop the process and engage the community.

 Council received over 50 applications from citizens wishing to serve on the Visioning Committee.
 From the applications they narrowed down the list, conducted interviews and selected six individuals.
 Each of the seven City Council members also made appointments, for a committee total of 13 people.